johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

 The following steps can be used to troubleshoot and mitigate these issues:

 1. Disable real-time protection using one of the following methods and observe whether the performance improves.
 This approach helps narrow down whether Defender for Endpoint on Linux is contributing to the performance issues.
-If your device is not managed by your organization, real-time protection can be disabled from the command line:
+If your device isn't managed by your organization, real-time protection can be disabled from the command line:

    ```bash
    mdatp config real-time-protection --value disabled